 Inflow into Mettur dam drops

-Water level in the dam stood at 114.10 feet against its full capacity of 120 feet.
-The storage was 84,372 tmcft.
-The inflow was reduced to 4,190 cusecs from the Saturday’s 5,753 cusecs.
-The discharge from the dam into Cauvery river continued to be 12,000 cusecs.
+Water level in the dam stood at 112.78 feet against its full capacity of 120 feet and the storage was 82,421 tmcft.
+The inflow into the dam reduced to 2,526 cusecs from the Monday’s 3,672 cusecs.
+Discharge from the dam into Cauvery river continued to be 15,000 cusecs.

 - Comments will be moderated by The Hindu editorial team.